-These rose-shaped begonias are hardy just in Zones 9-11, but you can dig the tubers out ahead of winter in colder zones.
+These rose-shaped begonias are hardy just in Zones 9 to 11, but you can dig the tubers out ahead of winter in colder zones.
 Store them somewhere cool (not cold) and dry, and plan to plant them again next spring.

 Or, just enjoy them for the season and add them to the compost when they’re finished.

-Dahlia pinnata ‘Nadia Ruth’ produces soft, pastel, ruffled flowers on plants that can grow to 35 inches tall.
+Dahlia ‘Table Dancer’ is a cactus type that produces soft purple and white, ruffled flowers on plants that can grow to 36 inches tall.

 They serve as a dreamy focal point for borders or walkways.
 And they’ll beautify containers, too, as long as the plants don’t get too dry.